How to Apply for a 329 Card in Hawaii

 You can apply for the Hawaii 329 card in six easy steps:

-2. Visit the Hawaii Department of Health Medical Cannabis Registry and create your account.
+- Create your account on the Hawaii Department of Health Medical Cannabis Registry website.

-5. The certifying Hawaii medical marijuana doctor will review and submit your application to the Hawaii Department of Health (DOH).
+- Have your certifying Hawaii medical marijuana doctor review and submit your application to the Hawaii Department of Health (DOH).

 Which documents do I need for my 329 Card application?